 - CANCELED Invest in 2 small real estate properties in Bulgaria – I decided to focus on building my stock market investments instead of looking into real estate.

 - CANCELED Double my net worth by the end of 2017 – this was waaaaay to unrealistic!
 Miracles crash time, but this time a miracle didn’t happen 😉

 The goal as I defined it a year ago:

 Early retirement for me means to have my basic monthly expenses of €1000 covered for the rest of my life.

 I need to have €300K in investments which will yield €12K (or 4%) yearly.

-After 6 months unpaid sabbatical, I concluded that I needed to revisit initial projection of €300k for financial independence.
+After 6 months of unpaid sabbatical, I concluded that I needed to revisit my initial projection of €300k for financial independence.
 If I want to live a good life beyond the basics, I would need at least twice as much before I can announce financial independence.

 The €1000 monthly budget covers well the accommodation, utilities, groceries, sports, cosmetics and personal care items.

 Unfortunately, that is not all.
 As I crunched the numbers, the truth stared me in the eyes: I needed additional €1K a month for items beyond the basics.
 These include but are not limited to visiting my family, trips, side hustles, electronics, weddings, birthdays, charity, clothes, courses, books, certifications, additional leisure activities, etc.